‘Noise is a disaster of the modern world

 For many years we have been publishing in Russia the abstract journal ‘The Noise’, but its objectives were quite specific.
 It seems to me that publishing in our country a journal devoted to theory and practice of controlling noise and vibration under the aegis of the famous Baltic State Technical University ‘VOENMECH’ named after D.F.
 Ustinov is a good idea.

-This idea was stated by the participants of the Fifth All-Russian scientific practical conference with international participation ‘Excessive noise and vibration protection’ (March 18-20th 2015, Saint-Petersburg) and my young colleagues-acoustics working at the ‘Ecology and life safety’ chair of our University.
+This idea was stated by the participants of the Fifth All-Russian scientific practical conference with international participation ‘Excessive noise and vibration protection’ (March 18-20th 2015, Saint-Petersburg) and my young colleagues-acoustics working at the 'Ecology and industrial safety’ (earlier - ‘Ecology and life safety’) chair of our University.
 This idea was supported by the editorial board of our journal.

 We are inviting professionals not only from our country, but also from abroad to cooperate with the Journal.